-- Please request a copy of your account even if the healthcare provider/pharmacist submits the account to the Scheme directly. - Check all accounts carefully. - Ensure that your healthcare provider only prescribes the required amount of medication (not surplus medication). - Enquire about equivalent substitute medication (generic as opposed to patented medication). - Prior to undergoing treatment, find out if your healthcare provider will charge Scheme rates. - When you consult a specialist, please ensure the results of all pathological and radiological tests (including X-rays and blood tests) are provided to the specialist.
-The Scheme will not pay for duplicated tests. - · Keep a record of all claims submitted.
+- Please request a copy of your account even if the healthcare provider/pharmacist submits the account to the Scheme directly. - · Check all accounts carefully. - Ensure that your healthcare provider only prescribes the required amount of medication (not surplus medication). - Enquire about equivalent substitute medication (generic as opposed to patented medication). - Prior to undergoing treatment, find out if your healthcare provider will charge Scheme rates. - When you consult a specialist, please ensure the results of all pathological and radiological tests (including X-rays and blood tests) are provided to the specialist.
+The Scheme will not pay for duplicated tests. - Keep a record of all claims submitted and check that they appear on your claims statement.